-During the Second World War over 1600 Apprentices died as a result of combat, accident, illness or as a
+During the Second World War and other conflicts Apprentices have died as a result of combat, accident, illness or as a

 consequence of incarceration as a POW during the war years.
 Their sacrifice is commemorated by a Roll of Honour

 (ROH) which is reproduced here as a part of the Old Haltonians' Website.

 The actual bound book resides as a permanent archive in a glass cabinet in St.George's Church at Halton where

 it was placed following a dedication ceremony conducted on the 4th November 2008.
 The ceremony was attended by

 many ex-Apprentices and the Deputy Chairman, Group Captain Min Larkin, gave a dedication address as follows:

 I start by quoting from a speech given by our founder, Lord Trenchard, in the House of